A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

-The proposed DNN is observed to achieve $265.23$ bits/min ($\sim84\%$ accuracy with $64$ channels) and $244.45$ bits/min ($\sim80\%$ accuracy with $9$ channels) maximum ITRs (cf. \autoref{fig:bench_res}, alongside the corresponding confusion matrix in \autoref{fig:bench_conf} with $64$ channels and $0.4$ seconds of stimulation) on the benchmark dataset, and $196.59$ ($\sim70\%$ accuracy with $64$ channels) bits/min and $188.45$ ($\sim68\%$ accuracy with $9$ channels) bits/min on the BETA dataset (cf. \autoref{fig:beta_res}, alongside the corresponding confusion matrix in \autoref{fig:beta_conf} with $64$ channels and $0.4$ seconds of stimulation).
-These impressive results are achieved in only $T=0.4$ seconds of stimulation with using $N_s=3$ sub-bands. \textit{The fact that we observe such impressive results with the same exact setting in both of these independent datasets (especially $T=0.4$, $N_s=3$ and the same DNN architecture as well as the same pre-processing parameter setting) is particularly important and thereby providing further reassurance about the robustness of our presented results.} In fact, across all stimulation durations $T\in \{0.2,0.3,\cdots,0.9,1.0\}$ (not only at $T=0.4$ seconds), the proposed DNN uniformly and strongly outperforms all the other techniques in terms of both the accuracy and ITR, and this is true for both of the datasets.
-That the ITR is lower in the case of the BETA dataset is because of the low SNR of the BETA dataset since it was recorded outside of the laboratory environment.
+The proposed DNN is observed to achieve $265.23$ bits/min ($\sim84\%$ accuracy with $64$ channels) and $244.45$ bits/min ($\sim80\%$ accuracy with $9$ channels) maximum ITRs (cf. \autoref{fig:bench_res}, and the corresponding confusion matrix in \autoref{fig:bench_conf} with $64$ channels and $0.4$ seconds of stimulation) on the benchmark dataset, and $196.59$ ($\sim70\%$ accuracy with $64$ channels) bits/min and $188.45$ ($\sim68\%$ accuracy with $9$ channels) bits/min on the BETA dataset (cf. \autoref{fig:beta_res}, and the corresponding confusion matrix in \autoref{fig:beta_conf} with $64$ channels and $0.4$ seconds of stimulation).
+These results are achieved in only $T=0.4$ seconds of stimulation with using $N_s=3$ sub-bands. \textit{The fact that we observe such impressive results with the same exact setting in both of these independent datasets is particularly important and thereby providing further reassurance about the robustness of our presented results.} In fact, across all stimulation durations, the proposed DNN strongly outperforms all the other techniques in terms of both the accuracy and ITR, in both datasets.